Introduction

 Those operations can avoid overflows, as the result value of an operation that cannot fit into the type is ignored.

-This trait is mostly useful trough treatments and functions of the num
+This trait is mostly useful trough treatments and functions of the num area.

 CheckedAdd